rohanthewiz/go_notes/README.md

 ```

 ###TODO
-- Import/export (csv, gob) is in the works
+- Finish up webserver mode
-- Synching across a network
+- Synching over a network
-- webserver mode

 ###TIPS
+- There is a great article on ego at http://blog.gopheracademy.com/advent-2014/ego/
+- gcc is required to compile SQLite.
+On Windows you can get 64bit MinGW here http://mingw-w64.sourceforge.net/download.php.
+Install it and make sure to add the bin directory to your path
+  (Could not get this to work with Windows 8.1, Windows 7 did work though)
+- For less typing, you might want to do 'go build -o gn' (gn.exe on Windows) to produce the executable 'gn'
+- This is a sweet way to learn a modern, highly performant language - The Go Programming Language using a database with an ORM (object relational manager) while building a useful tool!
+I recommend using git to checkout an early version of go_notes so you can start out simple
-Firefox has a great addon called SQLite Manager which you can use to peek into the database file
+- Firefox has a great addon called SQLite Manager which you can use to peek into the database file
-Feel free to create a pull request if you'd like to pitch in.
+- Feel free to create a pull request if you'd like to pitch in.

 ###Credits
 - Go -- http://golang.org/  Thanks Google!!